 What Is Childhood Schizophrenia?

-Childhood schizophrenia is a severe mental health disorder in children younger than 13 that affects the way they deal with reality.
+Childhood schizophrenia is a severe mental health disorder in children younger than age 13 that affects the way they deal with reality.
 They might have unusual thoughts, feelings, or behaviors.
 It’s also called childhood-onset or very early onset schizophrenia.

 Childhood Schizophrenia Signs and Symptoms

 Some children who develop schizophrenia first go through a period called the prodrome or the prodromal phase.
 They might withdraw from daily life, with more anxiety and less interest in school or friends.
 Not all children who show these signs will have a psychotic disorder, so it’s important to talk to your doctor if you notice any issues.

 Early childhood schizophrenia symptoms

 The disorder affects how your child develops.
 You may notice things like:

 - Long periods in which they’re sluggish or not active

 - Odd movements such as rocking or flapping their arms

 - A limp or slumped posture